 Full many a glorious morning have I seen Flatter the mountain tops with sovereign eye, Kissing with golden face the meadows green, Gilding pale streams with heavenly alchemy

-Sonnet 33, William Shakespeare
+Sonnet 33,

 During my years studying Shakespeare and his contemporaries, followed by more years as a curator, the word alchemy was something that I occasionally had to engage with.
-It fascinated me in an abstract way, but I found the idea to be faintly ridiculous and laughable if anything.
+It fascinated me in an abstract way, but I found the idea to be faintly ridiculous and laughable, if anything.
 I also felt that making gold from base metal seemed to me to be something likely to cause more harm than good – with something of the con artist about it.

 In my imagination, the word alchemy conjures up JK Rowling's Harry Potter books.
 Or an image of a dusty old pseudo-scientist, bearded, black-robed and pointy-hatted.
 The Alchemist's bespectacled eyes sore and red from poring over too many old tomes.
-So when the word alchemy kept appearing in my sub-conscious over and over again during my year of walking in the hills of Southern Austria, I pushed it away – I did not feel that the word held any meaning for me and my quest.
+When the word alchemy kept appearing in my subconscious over and over again during my year of walking in the hills of Southern Austria, I pushed it away – I did not feel that the word held any meaning for me and my quest.

 How wrong I was.